santoshpanda1995/Multiscale-cross-connection-network/README.md

 2) Then copy the contents of requirements.txt and just run in a cell in colab.

 **Note:** There may be some extra or repeated library files present in the requirements file, usually I maintain a single requirement file so sometimes i copy the existing command which may already be there.
-It will never effect anything to the program.
+It will never affect anything to the program.

-3) After that we have to load our trained model, you can directly download the pretrained model which I have provided and put it in the colab to import it.
+3) After that we have to load our trained model; you can directly download the pre-trained model which I have provided and put it in the colab to import it.
 - [x] MCCNet.h5 present in MCCNet.rar( Our pretrained model, trained on our synthetic paired dataset, for 600 epochs with 32 steps per epoch.
 Adam Optimizer and L1 loss function has been used.)
 ```
 from tensorflow.keras.models import load_model